 The fee to make an application

-The fee for making an application to the Personal Injuries Assessment Board (PIAB) in Ireland is €45 if the application is made online and €90 for claim forms submitted by post or email.
-This fee is a statutory fee and is non-refundable, regardless of the outcome of the case.
+The fee for applying to the Personal Injuries Assessment Board (PIAB) in Ireland is €45 if the application is made online and €90 for claim forms submitted by post or email.
+This fee is statutory and non-refundable, regardless of the case outcome.
 You may also incur costs for legal representation or for obtaining medical reports.
-It’s important to check with your solicitor about their fee structure and any other costs that may be involved in the process.
+You must check with your solicitor about their fee structure and other expenses.
 Learn more

 The claim process